trust is the invisible lifeline that connects us to forming safe relationships – with ourself, with others, and the world.

 a few of the things i love are;

-i love the beach, reading, long walks, training for my sport and i love camping.
+i love the beach, reading, long walks, cooking, training for my sport, learning something new and i love camping.

 this is the beautiful beginning of a loving relationship with yourself.